We are addressing a critical unmet need for people with inherited sarcomere variants.

 Kardigan is advancing danicamtiv, a potential first-in-class direct myosin activator targeting genetic DCM driven by sarcomeric variants, to restore cardiac function through direct activation of both atrial and ventricular function.
 Data presented at the Heart Failure Society of America’s Annual Scientific Meeting 2025 and published in the Journal of the American College of Cardiology (JACC) demonstrated that in a Phase 2 study, danicamtiv treatment was associated with statistically significant improvements in left atrial function index and left ventricular ejection fraction, particularly in patients with genetic DCM driven by sarcomeric variants.

 These data support the hypothesis that danicamtiv directly activates myosin and corrects the dysfunction resulting from sarcomeric variants in people with DCM and provides a strong rationale for further investigation.
-The KINSHIP-DCM Phase 2b/3 clinical trial is currently recruiting participants to evaluate the safety and efficacy of danicamtiv as a potential first-in-class treatment for genetic DCM.
-Learn more about KINSHIP-DCM here.
+Danicamtiv is currently being evaluated in the ongoing KINSHIP-DCM Phase 2b/3 adaptive, randomized, placebo-controlled trial.

 Kardigan in-licensed exclusive worldwide development and commercialization rights to danicamtiv, an investigational drug discovered at MyoKardia and further developed by Bristol Myers Squibb.